MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 those of the component your DSC Resource manages.

 Document the behavior of these properties for your users.
-Make sure that your documentation explains that these properties will be set to their default value if the user doesn't specify them when using the DSC Resource.
+Make sure that your documentation explains that these properties are set to their default values if the user doesn't specify them when using the DSC Resource.

 ### Ensure the DSC Resource respects unmanaged reference type properties